jfig39/zephyr-projects/epd_tutorials/docs/01-display-setup.md

 ## Adding Images to the Project

-In order do add a images to the display we first need to convert our image into a bitmap.
+In order to add a images to the display we first need to convert our image into a bitmap.
 LVLG has a python script avalible that will generate a c file to store the image data: https://github.com/lvgl/lvgl/blob/master/scripts/LVGLImage.py

 The script relies on pypng package which we can donload using
 ```cmd